JanaV07/Programs/README.md

 pending works

 1.PPT
-Good Morning and Good Evening everyone - today we are here to discuss about designing multiple versions for our NXS NEXEN APIs.
+Good Morning and Good Evening everyone - today we are about to discuss maintianing multiple versions for our NXS NEXEN APIs.

 Myself - Janarthanan Veeramani from NXS DEV